pipe/webcam/README.md

 5. reboot

+##Hosting
+There are multiple options for hosting the necessary (static) web pages.
+The easiest is to fork this repo to your own github account then use 'settings' on github to enable github-pages for the docs directory of the repo.

+Other alternatives include S3, your own server etc....
+Whatever you do you'll need to serve from https for the camera to work.

 ##Testing:
 You should see a QR code on the TFT screen - claim it using the claim.html page